Sexual Harassment Prevention and Response for Supervisors in California (AB 1825)

-Why “Sexual Harassment Prevention and Response for Supervisors in California” Matters:
+Why “Sexual Harassment Prevention and Response for Supervisors in California (AB 1825)” Matters:

 Supervisory employees are any employees who have the authority to hire, transfer, suspend, lay off, recall, promote, discharge, assign, reward, or discipline other employees or who have the responsibility to direct employees, adjust their grievances, or effectively recommend that action.
 However, the California Department of Fair Employment and Housing (DFEH)’s regulations specify that attending harassment prevention training does not create an inference that an employee is actually a supervisor.
 Thus, an employer that is unsure of an employee’s status should include the employee in the training.